How to Remove Rawl Plugs: The 5 Best Tips for Damage-Free Removal

 How To Remove Rawl Plugs Which Are Old

-To remove an old rawl plug, insert something into the plastic plug, stopping halfway for a good grip.
-Screwing a new screw into the it will help remove the wall plug.
+To take out an old rawl plug, push something into the plastic plug, stopping halfway to get a good grip.
+Putting a new screw into it will help to pull out the wall plug.

-Once this is done, use a sturdy pair of pliers or a claw hammer to grasp the screw firmly and pull the old plug out in a straight motion.
+After you’ve done this, grab a tough pair of pliers or a claw hammer to hold the screw tight and yank the old plug out in a straight line.

 Should I Remove Rawl Plugs Before Filling

-You can remove the rawl plug by removing it, drilling, or pushing it through the wall.
-Then, fill the hole and smooth it by sanding and finishing it.
+You can take out the rawl plug by removing it, drilling, or pushing it through the wall.
+After that, fill the hole and smooth it by sanding and finishing.

 What Is A Rawl Plug?